buddemat/elasticsearch-queries/retrieve-fields-which-were-hit.md

 ## Approach using `explain` API

 Using the parameter `?explain=true`, one can get an `_explanation` section as part of the response, which will contain details on how the score was calculated.
 From that, one could in theory parse the fields that were hit.
-This seems quite convoluted and error prone, though.

 ```
 GET my_test_index/_search?explain=true